Heading to your college classes soon?

 Personally, I like to travel light (especially when I was lugging stuff to and from school).
 However, many students just have a TON of stuff they need to carry with them – whether it’s a big laptop, tons of books, or even food for the day.

-That’s why this extra large backpack from Yorepek is an excellent choice for those with heavy carrying needs.
+If you’re looking for nice backpacks for guys, this extra large backpack from Yorepek is an excellent choice for those with heavy carrying needs.

 - 45L capacity to carry EVERYTHING you could ever need